 2. Competitor Analysis

 Identify your client’s competitors for those keywords.
 Find out who’s ranking, and determine what work they’ve done to get there by uncovering their link profile and on-page optimization efforts.
 Are there any weaknesses and areas where your client can do better?

 Determine how to build your client’s backlink profile (whether it’s through blog outreach, publishing on online news websites, or submitting press releases) and what kind of work needs to be done on their pages (publishing regularly on a blog, optimizing web page copy and metadata, etc.).
 Again, this will largely depend on the particular logic of the industry your client works in, their marketing strategy, and the structure of their website.
 In e-commerce, for example, most of the work will be devoted to optimizing product pages.

 The difficulty of a particular campaign is only relative to the number of resources the client is willing to invest.
 And as long as you’ve set expectations early on, there’s no need to be afraid to take on a larger client than you previously have.

 Big opportunities come with a commensurate amount of risk.
 And you should guard against too much time and resources on one big client that they neglect their smaller clients.
 By diversifying your revenue stream with a clientele of large and small businesses, you can put your agency in a position to reap big rewards.

-SEOReseller provides a customizable SEO solution for the most competitive niches.
+SEOReseller provides a customizable SEO solution and SEO training for the most competitive niches.
 Call our toll-free number at 1-800-250-6106 and talk to one of our Project Managers.